EDHandbook/EDHandbook/README.md

 For now, until the website's been hosted, you may commit changes into the Repository.
 Let's open Github Desktop.
 Github Desktop will reflect any saved changes you made to a file or several files.
 Once all of the changes are reviewed, add a commit title, and a small comment if needed.

 Then click on **Commit to main** on the very bottom of the page to commit the changes into the repository.
+And then near the top, we will press **Push to Origin** to push the changes into the website.

+**Make sure to save every changes you made in your local environment, including the YML file!**